nurulakbaral/jwt-auth/README.md

-## Template for JWT Authentication in a Express and Next.js App
+## Template for JWT Authentication in Express and Next.js App

 ### Description